htl-leo-itp-2325-4-5BHITM/cam-connect/docs/api.md

 ### Accepted ErrorCodes
 - 1000: All good
-- 1001: Something went wrong but an invalid error code was provided
+- 1001: Something went wrong but an invalid error code was provided (dont use this)
 - 1100: **Structure error**: Problems with the general request structure / syntax
 - 1101: Invalid id in getter
 - 1102: Invalid id in setter